BanceDev/alpine-pages/README.md

 ## Things to Change

-- Find and replace "PLUGIN" with the name of your plugin
+- Find and replace "alpinejs-pages" with the name of your plugin
-- Find and replace "FILE" with the name of your compiled file
+- Find and replace "pages" with the name of your compiled file
 - Find and replace "DESCRIPTION" with a description of your plugin
 - Uncomment "index.html" in the `.gitignore` file